AbYahaya/RatifyV1/README.md

 # RatifyV1 - Decentralized Crowdfunding on Cardano

 [**🌐 Live Site → https://ratifyv.vercel.app**](https://ratifyv.vercel.app)

-NOTE: We are on preview tesnet, therefore you can interact with app on preview tesnet.
+**NOTE:** We are on **Preview Testnet**, therefore you can interact with the app on the Cardano Preview Testnet.

 ---

 ## Overview

 **RatifyV1** is a decentralized crowdfunding platform built on the **Cardano blockchain**, designed to bring transparency, accountability, and simplicity to the donor industry.
 The platform empowers donors to track their contributions and campaign statuses seamlessly—without navigating complex blockchain explorers.
 It also offers automated refunds for unsuccessful campaigns, fostering trust and enhancing user experience.

+In addition, the platform mints **NFTs as receipts** for both campaign creation and individual donations.
+These NFTs serve as proof of participation and support.

 ---